prbale/Andronify/_pages/about.md

   <p>
   I am a Mobile Application Developer currently living in Pune, India.
 I am also interested in innovation, design, and technology.

-You can click the button above to read my blog.
 If you’d like to get in touch, feel free to say hello through any of the social links below.
 </p>

   <div style="margin: 24px 0;">